bensooter/NetscreenHash/README.md

 # NetscreenHash
-Small Python 3 script with two function for dealing with Juniper SSG Netscreen hashes.
+Small Python 3 script with two functions for dealing with Juniper SSG Netscreen hashes.

 `makepass(user, password)` allows the user to generate a Juniper Netscreen SSG style hash.